Page Created: 11/30/2019 Last Modified: 6/6/2022 Last Generated: 11/16/2023

 (With 2-Channel Mute!)

 (Please note that I am not an audio engineer and have created this project for my own use only, providing information about it in the hopes it will be useful to others in some way.
-It might not be suitable for you, and I am not responsible for the correctness of the information and do not warrant it in any way.)
+It might not be suitable for you, and I am not responsible for the correctness of the information and do not warrant it in any way.
+Also note that I created this project before I knew about the newer sigma-delta modulation mode, described in more detail below, which may reduce its usefulness.)

 - Muting the Left and Right Channels Independently